Simulating surfactant effects in phase-transforming fluids: Method

 Fluid molecules at a fluid-fluid interface experience an imbalance in cohesive forces due to the asymmetry in molecular properties across the interface, resulting in higher energy compared to the bulk phase.
 In water, strong hydrogen bonding produces a high interfacial energy between the liquid and vapor phases, which results in surface tension.
 Surfactant molecules accumulate at the liquid-vapor interface and disrupt cohesive interactions.
 Hence, they reduce the excess Helmholtz free energy density required to sustain non-equilibrium densities in the interfacial region.
 To model this in a thermodynamically-consistent manner, we propose a reconstruction of $\mu^\text{EoS}(\rho)$ that decreases $\Delta\Psi(\rho)$ in the interfacial region.
 The strength of the reduction of $\Delta\Psi(\rho)$ depends on the local surfactant concentration $c$.
 The reduction of excess free energy is achieved by replacing $\mu^\text{EoS}(\rho)$ with $\mu^\text{rc}(\rho,c)$.
 All other thermodynamic quantities are changed accordingly using Eq.~\eqref{eq:mu} and Eq.~\eqref{eq:eos}.
 We call $\Psi^\text{rc}(\rho,c)$ and $p^\text{rc}(\rho, c)$ the modified (reconstructed) free energy and pressure, respectively.
 From the first identity in Eq.~\eqref{eq:surfacetension-equation}, we can see that the reconstruction will lead to a reduction in the surface tension $\sigma$.

 We define the reconstructed chemical potential $\mu^\text{rc}(\rho,c)$ using the method proposed in \cite{Mukherjee2023-ke}.
-We use a B-spline function and carefully choose the control points of the spline to preserve the bulk-equilibrium characteristics and inherent non-convexity of the vdW EoS while ensuring global differentiability for numerical stability and solution regularity.
+We use a B-spline function with carefully chosen control points to preserve the bulk-equilibrium characteristics and inherent non-convexity of the vdW EoS, while ensuring global differentiability for numerical stability.
+It provides a smooth reconstruction of the non-monotone chemical-potential curve with only a few parameters, enabling incorporation of the surfactant effect on surface tension.
 Fig.~\ref{fig:1st} compares the original and modified chemical potentials.
 At a fixed subcritical temperature, the vdW chemical potential $\mu^\text{EoS}(\rho)$ is nonconvex and exhibits two spinodal points where $\dd\mu^\text{EoS}(\rho)/\dd\rho=0$.
 These points are denoted by $SP_1$ and $SP_2$ in Fig.~\ref{fig:1st} and their $(\rho,\mu)$ coordinates are $(\rho_{SP_1}, \mu_{\text{sat}}+\Delta\mu_1)$ and $(\rho_{SP_2}, \mu_{\text{sat}}-\Delta\mu_2)$, respectively.
 The inequality $\Delta\mu_1\neq\Delta\mu_2$ reflects the asymmetry of the vdW EoS.

 We use a second-order B-spline with 6 control points to construct $\mu^{\text{rc}}(\rho,c)$ for $\rho\in[\rho_v, \rho_l]$.
 Points 1 and 6 are located at equilibrium points to ensure the global continuity of the chemical potential.
 The $\mu$-values of points 2 and 3 are defined by